prashantsundge/NLP-RESUME-SCREENING/README.md

 4. Run the Streamlit app:

+5. The script will prompt you to input a resume text.
+It will then clean the text and predict the category of the resume based on the trained KNN classifier.

+## Files

+- `predict_resume_category.py`: Contains the code for predicting the category of a resume.
+- `best_knn_classifier.pkl`: Pickled KNN classifier trained on resume data.
+- `README.md`: This file.

+## Additional Information

+- The script utilizes NLTK for text preprocessing and scikit-learn for machine learning functionalities.
+- It loads a pre-trained TF-IDF vectorizer and KNN classifier to make predictions.
+- Ensure that the necessary model files (`best_knn_classifier.pkl`) are available in the same directory as the script.

-5. Upload a resume file (supported formats: `.txt` and `.pdf`), and the app will predict its category based on its contents.
+6. Upload a resume file (supported formats: `.txt` and `.pdf`), and the app will predict its category based on its contents.

 ## Requirements